 Persephone was a beautiful, young hearted soul.
 Her hair was as red as roses and as bright as the sun.
 Her eyes were green, with nature blooming as she touched the ground with her feet.
 Everywhere Persephone walked flowers sprouted from the ground.
 She sang songs to the birds and to the trees, telling secrets of little things.

-She was her mother’s favorite.
+She was her mother’s favorite child.
 She always sat on her lap as she did her work on her golden thrown.
-And when her mother and her whisked down to earth she would create new plants that were all different colors and bloomed with new sweet fruits.
+And when her mother and Persephone whisked down to earth she would create new plants that were all different colors and bloomed with new sweet fruits.